Rosalyn Carson-DeWitt, MD

 It is possible to develop bladder cancer with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing bladder cancer.
-If you have a number of risk factors, ask your doctor what you can do to reduce your risk.
+If you have a number of risk factors, ask your doctor about reducing your risk.

 Exposure to certain chemicals greatly increases a person’s risk of bladder cancer.
-Workers who are most likely to be exposed to such cancer-causing agents include the following:
+Occupations with highest exposure to such cancer-causing agents include:

 Cancer is more likely to develop in areas with inflammation and or regular injury because of rapid cell changes.
 There are a number of conditions that cause bladder irritation over a long period of time including:

 All medical treatments have some degree of risk, and some may increase your risk of certain cancers.
 Doctors weigh the risk for treatments to the benefits that they provide.
 Some treatments that may increase the risk of bladder cancer include: